 Technical Summary

 CVE-2025-7499 is a security vulnerability identified in the WordPress plugin 'BetterDocs – Advanced AI-Driven Documentation, FAQ & Knowledge Base Tool for Elementor & Gutenberg with Encyclopedia, AI Support, Instant Answers,' developed by wpdevteam.
-The vulnerability stems from a missing authorization check in the plugin's get_response function across all versions up to and including 4.1.1.
-This flaw allows unauthenticated attackers to bypass access controls and retrieve sensitive information without any user authentication or interaction.
-Specifically, attackers can access passwords protecting password-protected documents and metadata associated with private and draft documents.
-The vulnerability is classified under CWE-862 (Missing Authorization), indicating that the plugin fails to verify whether a user has the necessary permissions before granting access to sensitive data.
-The CVSS v3.1 base score is 5.3 (medium severity), reflecting that the vulnerability is remotely exploitable over the network without authentication or user interaction, but the impact is limited to confidentiality loss without affecting integrity or availability.
+This plugin is designed to enhance WordPress sites by providing advanced documentation, FAQ, and knowledge base functionalities integrated with AI support.
+The vulnerability stems from a missing authorization check in the 'get_response' function across all versions up to and including 4.1.1.
+Specifically, the plugin fails to verify whether a user has the necessary permissions before allowing access to certain data.
+As a result, unauthenticated attackers can exploit this flaw to retrieve sensitive information, including passwords protecting password-protected documents and metadata associated with private and draft documents.
+The vulnerability is classified under CWE-862 (Missing Authorization), indicating that the system does not properly restrict access to resources.
+The CVSS v3.1 base score is 5.3 (medium severity), reflecting that the attack vector is network-based (AV:N), requires no privileges (PR:N), no user interaction (UI:N), and impacts confidentiality (C:L) but not integrity or availability.
 No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability could be leveraged to expose confidential documentation, internal knowledge bases, or draft content that organizations rely on for internal communications and operations, potentially leading to information disclosure and privacy violations.
+This vulnerability exposes confidential content that site owners intended to restrict, potentially leading to information disclosure and privacy violations.

 Potential Impact